-Tirana Albania Travel Guide is my personal experience about this beautiful Balkan country in Europe.
-A small country with 28,000 KM landmass and just 3 million people, strategically located in the Balkan region of Southeastern Europe.
+Tirana Albania Travel Guide is my personal experience of this beautiful Balkan country in Europe.
+A small country with a 28,000 KM landmass and just 3 million people, strategically located in the Balkan region of Southeastern Europe.
 I found it to be one of the cheapest countries in Europe.
-I will share my experience with you on how I covered Albania under $50 budget.
+I will share my experience with you on how I covered Albania under the $50 budget.

 Table of Page Contents

 Tirana Albania Travel Guide: How to Obtain Visa?

 I planned my Balkan tour when I came to know that most of the countries in the region give visa free access to those who have a valid US visa on their passport or valid schengen visa on their passport.
 Most of the countries from Europe do not require a visa to Albania. but we do require a visa so we must have a valid US/UK or schengen visa to have free entry.

 Therefore, I also had a valid US visa which worked for me in the Balkans.
 Entry to Albania was hassle-free, and since the country is a secular Muslim country, it is very welcoming to tourists in the aftermath of the communist era.